 The Steampowered Globe

 This unique collection of literary steampunk tales is written by members of Singapore’s The Happy Smiley Writers Group (so named for its desire to challenge what editor Maisarah Abu Samah describes as Singapore publishing’s focus on “depressive endings with angst‑ridden misery").
 The stories in the anthology deliver on that promise of optimism, and follow everything from the pursuit of a nation-state zeppelin, to a dirigible inventor who realizes her deceased scientist brother may not be as gone as she feared.

 This highly acclaimed novel was hugely influential in popularizing the modern steampunk movement.
 Set in an alternate history in which inventor Charles Babbage succeeded in creating a mechanical computer, the book depicts a technologically advanced, steam-powered Victorian society where Babbage's ubiquitous innovations have led to international political unrest.

 The plot follows the interlocking fates of three individuals: Sybil Gerard, daughter of executed Luddite radical Walter Gerard; writer/spy Laurence Oliphant (very loosely based, like many characters in the book, on a historical figure); and paleontologist Leviathan Mallory, freshly flush from a successful bet.
 Their stories weave together amidst the tensions of the technologically advanced world, as characters follow the path of some very powerful computer punch cards.

-This post is promoted by Open Road Media.
+This post is promoted by Saga Press.
 Thank you for supporting our partners, who make it possible for The Portalist to celebrate the sci-fi and fantasy stories you love.